 In reality, whatever the terminology, this is unimportant when compared to the actual ministry being undertaken by SSMs.
-A very real expression of this, particular to the Diocese of Chester, is at ordinations, there is no distinction made between those who are stipendiary and those who are SSM.
-For example, in the Church Times issue in which ordinations are listed, there will be no reference against a newly-ordained deacon or priest indicating either NSM or SSM (where this has been the case, this distinction has been made by the publisher, rather than by the Diocese!).
-The lack of distinction is also true in any appointment process and in the Diocesan Handbook, where clergy are not referenced as being either SSM or stipendiary.
+A very real expression of this, particular to the Diocese of Chester, is at ordinations, there's no distinction made between those who are stipendiary and those who are SSM.
+For example, in the Church Times issues in which ordinations are listed, there will be no reference against those newly-ordained, indicating they are either NSM or SSM (where this has been the case, this distinction has been made by the publisher, rather than by the Diocese!).
+The lack of distinction is also true in any appointment process and on the Diocesan Contact Management System (CMS), formally the 'Diocesan Handbook', where clergy are not referenced as being either SSM or stipendiary.

-SSM ministry can and does bring particular challenges with it:
+SSM ministry can and does bring particular challenges:

-- striking an appropriate balance between ministry in the parish and a secular job and/or other responsibilities; - discerning what it means to be an ordained presence in a secular workplace; - nurturing good relationship with stipendiary colleagues who might face different challenges.
+- striking an appropriate balance between ministry in the parish and a secular job and/or other responsibilities; - discerning what it means to be an ordained presence in a secular workplace; - nurturing good relationships with stipendiary colleagues who might face different challenges.

 It is also worth noting that some stipendiary minsters move in to SSM because of changes to domestic circumstances and callings, and vice-versa.
-To that end, SSMs should never see themselves or be regarded by any others within the church as the 'vicar's-helper', as the SSM is called by God to priestly ministry within His Church, regardless of personal circumstances, and regardless of whether they receive a stipend - they have their own unique and distinctive ministry / calling.
+To that end, SSMs should never see themselves or be regarded by any others within the church as the 'vicar's-helper', as the SSM is called by God to ordained ministry within His Church, regardless of personal circumstances, and regardless of whether they receive a stipend - they have their own unique and distinctive ministry / calling.

-To conclude, regardless of the personal circumstances of SSMs, Canon C26 still requires that Morning and Evening Prayer is said, either publicly or in private, and that they celebrate, or be present thereat, Holy Communion on all Sundays and other principal Feast Days.
+To conclude, regardless of the personal circumstances of SSMs, Canon C26 still requires that Morning and Evening Prayer is said, either publicly or in private, and that they celebrate, or are present thereat, at Holy Communion on all Sundays and other principal Feast Days.
 SSMs, again regardless of personal circumstances, should also ensure seek regular and structured spiritual counsel / direction / accompaniment and attend regular retreats.

-The notes that follow are offered in the hope of providing further guidance and clarification.
+The notes that follow are offered in the hope of providing further guidance, support and clarification.